cduruk/tigris/README.markdown

 It expects a browser that supports the [Server-Sent events] (http://dev.w3.org/html5/eventsource/).
 As of this writing, Tigris works with Safari 5, Chrome 7+.
-It probably works with Firefox 4.

 It currently expects server-sent events be sent from `/digg/stream`.
 It is currently written using a small Node.JS proxy for cross-domain requests.